 - All dogs six months or older must be licensed.
 To be licensed, your dog must have had a rabies vaccination within the past 24 months (or within the past 12 months for a dog six months to one year old).
-License applications are available at the Town Clerk's Office. - Dogs within the village limits, including Vermont Law School property, must be leashed at all times. - Dogs are prohibited on the village green and the Carpenter Recreation Fields, whether leashed or not.
-Violation of this ordinance can result in impoundment of the dog and a \$25 fine, plus impoundment fees. - The Water District has prohibited dogs from the path to Kent's Ledge as well as the Fire District property within the source protection area to protect the watershed.
+License applications are available at the Town Clerk's Office. - Dogs within the village limits, including Vermont Law School property, must be leashed at all times. - The Royalton Animal Control Ordinance amended February 2, 2016 Article 4 Section D declares "It shall be a violation for the owner or keeper of any dog(s) or wolf-hybrid(s), cattle, horses, sheep, goats, swine, or fowl to permit or allow said animal to be on the South Royalton Green, the Royalton Common and the Carpenter Recreation Field.
+Such conduct is declared to be a public nuisance."